or

 • Stay hydrated and pack insect repellent, especially during the rainy season.

-ubud is one of the safe places in indonesia
+ubud is one of the safe destination in indonesia

 Source: Unsplash